Beachside promenade – seafood market

 Khmer’s picnic on weekends – beachside at Kep

 Kep is another popular beachside spot for weekend trips by Khmer’s to enjoy a traditional picnic near the seashore.
-The fresh succulent blue crabs are a major attraction.
+The fresh succulent blue crab are a major attraction.
 Opposite the seashore there are plenty of hammocks available for hire, as well as hammocks on the beach.
-Here Khmer’s relax, catch the sea breeze and wait for the freshly cooked crabs or seafood from the market to arrive.
+Here Khmer’s relax, catch the sea breeze and wait for the freshly cooked blue crab or seafood from the market to arrive.
 Kep offers a balmy tropical climate all year round.

 Seafood Market offers many other delicacies